kschan0214/sepia.documentation/docs/tutorial/SEPIA101/Exercise1.rst

    .. image:: images/exercise1_q2.png
       :align: center

    In the figure, you can see the phase development over time of the globus pallidus, putamen and corticospinal tracts are roughly linear but it is not the case with the head of caudate nucleus from which you can see the phase value first dropped from first echo to the second echo and then increased from the second echo to the last echo.
-The decrease of the phase value at the 2nd echo can be seen as the growing zebra-line pattern coming from the inferior frontal lobe toward the centre of the brain (location [75,128,103]).
+The decrease of the phase value at the 3rd echo can be seen as the growing zebra-line pattern coming from the inferior frontal lobe toward the centre of the brain.
 The pattern, if we watch it closely, is spreading not only from the edge to the centre of the brain but also as with the increase of echo time.

    **Question 2: Which of the following is the cause of the problem?**